Grenfell Aboriginal Student Fact Sheet

 This is Grenfell Campus.
 It’s who you are and where you are.
 It’s where you stand and what you stand for.
 It’s your corner.
 Your passion.
 Your purpose.
 Your thing.
 Find it here.
 This is a place where you can dare to be different.
 Or to be anything else, for that matter.
 An intimate campus with a big personality.
 A community of explorers and questioners, revealers and conservers.
 We’re a part of Memorial University of Newfoundland, the largest university in Atlantic Canada.
 Our west coast campus offers liberal arts and science degree programs with a focus on fine arts and the environment.
 Grenfell is considered more of a home than an institution by many students.

-Of the 1,300 students at Grenfell Campus in Corner Brook, NL, just over 200 have self-identified as Aboriginal (as indicated on their university application).
+Of the 1,300 students at Grenfell Campus in Corner Brook, NL, just over 300 have self-identified as Aboriginal (as indicated on their university application).
 Grenfell understands “Aboriginal” as a student having First Nations, Inuit or Metis ancestry.
+It is important to note that a student does not require a Government issued First Nations/Inuit/Metis ID to avail of our services.

 The Aboriginal Resource Room, located in the new Arts and Science extension (AS2027), is a place for you to gather, study and feel safe.
 You’ll also find Aboriginal student specific information about opportunities, scholarship information, magazines, newsletters and many more.